Gel Database MCP server

 Stats

-The Gel Database MCP Server is a TypeScript-based implementation of the Model Context Protocol that connects large language models with your Gel database.
-It enables AI agents (like Cursor Agent or Claude Code) to understand your database schema, validate EdgeQL queries, and execute database operations through natural language instructions.
+The Gel Database MCP Server implements the Model Context Protocol for streamlined interaction with EdgeQL and Gel databases.
+It enables LLM agents (like Cursor Agent or Claude Code) to explore your database schema, validate queries, and execute EdgeQL commands through natural language.

 Installation